mohan848/code-editor-online/README.md

 To check the working of the application,

-1) Click 'Start coding' on home screen
+1) Click 'Start Coding!' on home screen
-2) Then type the HTML,CSS,Java script code in respective editors.
+2) Then type the HTML, CSS, Java script code in respective editors.
 3) Then lower pane automatically refreshes to generate the live view (output) of the code written.